AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/scenarios/templates/fusion-templates-adminstration.md

 You can now edit the template, similar to editing a template as a non-admin user.
 However, in the Options in the top-right corner, there is one additional option - the SVG diagram that provides you with the SVG code.
 Also, the publishing process is the same as in the case of a standard user, refer to the [!UICONTROL Publishing and sharing templates] section for more details.

 <!--
-<p data-mc-conditions="QuicksilverOrClassic.Draft mode">To view the SVG&nbsp;code of the template, click Options in the upper-right corner and select SVG.</p>
+<p data-mc-conditions="QuicksilverOrClassic.Draft mode">To view the SVG code of the template, click Options in the upper-right corner and select SVG.</p>
 -->

 For information about specific template options that you can edit, see [Create new templates in Adobe Workfront Fusion](../../../workfront-fusion/scenarios/templates/create-new-fusion-templates.md).

 For information about publishing templates, see [Publish and share Adobe Workfront Fusion templates](../../../workfront-fusion/scenarios/templates/publish-and-share-fusion-templates.md).

-## Approve or disapprove [!DNL Workfront] Fusion templates
+## Approve or disapprove [!DNL Workfront Fusion] templates

 Approving a template makes it visible in the [!UICONTROL Public templates] tab and available to all users.
 Disapproving a template removes it from the [!UICONTROL Public templates] tab and makes it available only to the team that created it.